jdrichards-pursuit/week-5.1-python-theory/employee_performance_challenge.md

 ## Objective:

-Analyze the employee performance dataset using Pandas to perform data loading, exploration, selection, and operations.
+Analyze the employee performance dataset using Pandas to perform data loading, exploration, selection, and operations. (feel free to take a look at the data in the [employee_performance.csv](./data/employee_performance.csv))

 ## Code